vanzonr/rarray/README.md

 Files
 =====

-rarray.h:           The header-library
+rarray.h               The (header-only) library

-rarraydoc.tex:      LaTeX source of the documentation
+rarray.tex             LaTeX source of the documentation

+rarray.pdf             Pdf format of the documentation

-rarraytestsuite.cc: regression test suite (not using Boost.Test yet)
+rarraytestsuite.cc     regression test suite (not using Boost.Test yet)

-rarray2dspeed.cc:   benchmark code for 2d arrays comparing rarray,
+benchmark2Daccess.cc   benchmark code for 2d arrays comparing rarray,
-                    blitz, eigen, boost, dynamic and automatic arrays
+                       blitz, eigen, boost, armadillo, dynamic and
+                       automatic arrays

-rarray2dspeedf.f90: fortran benchmark code for 2d arrays for comparison.
+benchmark2Dfrtrn.f90   fortran benchmark code for 2d arrays for
+                       comparison

-rarray4dspeed.cc:   benchmark code for 4d arrays comparing rarray,
+benchmark4Daccess.cc   benchmark code for 4d arrays comparing rarray,
-                    blitz, eigen, biist. dynamic and automatic arrays
+                       blitz, eigen, biist. dynamic and automatic
+                       arrays

-rarray4dspeedf.f90: fortran benchmark code for 4d arrays for comparison.
+benchmark4Dfrtrn.f90   fortran benchmark code for 4d arrays for
+                       comparison

+elasped.h              Header file used by the benchmarks to measure
+                       elapsed time

+optbarrier.cc          Contains dummy function whose call acts as a
+                       barrier against code reordering; used in the c++ benchmarks to avoid skewed comparisons

+optbarrierf.f90        Fortran version of optbarrier.cc

-configure:          A non-autotools configure script.
+configure              A non-autotools configure script for compiling
+                       benchmarks; Creates config.mk

+compiler.clang++.mk    Compiler dependence flags for the Makefile.
+Used compiler.g++.mk        as input to create config.mk by configure compiler.icpc.mk compiler.xlC.mk compiler.xlc++.mk

-Makefile:           Makefile to build example, regression test and pdf
+Makefile               Makefile to build example, regression tests,
+                       benchmarks, and documentation pdf; Reads in config.mk

-WARRANTEE:          File that expresses that there is no warrantee
+WARRANTY               File that expresses that there is no warranty

-LICENSE:            Text of the MIT license
+LICENSE                Text of the MIT license

-AUTHOR:             Name and email address of the author
+AUTHOR                 Name and email address of the author

+READMEBENCHMARK.txt    Explanation of what the 2d and 4d benchmarks
+                       actually do

+npyexample.cc          Rough example on how to write a rarray to a
+                       numpy file.

-README:             This file
+README.md              This file.

-- 21 January 2014
+- 19 December 2014